SURYAVAMSIPSN/ROS-Robot-Design-in-Gazebo/README.md

 OS:  Ubuntu Xenial 16.04 LTS, ROS: Kinetic

-Download the Repo into your workspace's src folder (eg: catkkin_ws/src) Go out of the src folder into the workspace folder.
+Download the Repo.
+Extract it and put the mcflurry_description folder into your workspace's src folder (eg: catkkin_ws/src) Go out of the src folder into the workspace folder.
 Run catkin_make for building the files.

 Have a Roscore running.
 And open an Empty Gazebo sim (Gazebo 7 used here) in a different terminal.